Road to Quinault

 At the top, the trail passes through more forest, and scrubby undergrowth.

-The record western cedar is surrounded by other large trees, so it’s hard to see until hikers are practically
+The record western cedar is surrounded by other large trees, so it’s hard to see until hikers are practically next to it.

 World's largest western red cedar